 Yes, all-purpose flour can be used instead of semolina flour, but it may result in a slightly softer texture in the pasta.

-Yes, whole wheat flour is a great substitute, offering a hearty flavor and denser texture in bread recipes.
+Yes, whole wheat flour is a great substitute, offering a filling flavor and denser texture in bread recipes.

 Yes, cornmeal can be used in pizza dough for a slightly coarser texture, giving a unique flavor and crunch.